The crushing weight of China’s debt burden on Eurasia

 Five years later, Montenegro suffered the worst economic contraction across emerging Europe, as the tourism sector in particular slumped.
 A Eurobond issued days after the new government took office in December 2020 – that officials said was needed to save the economy from collapse – pushed up debt to 104.8% of GDP in 2020, according to a World Bank estimate.

 Earlier this year, Montenegro was struggling to repay the first instalment of the loan and appealed to the EU for help.
-However, in July, the government signed an agreement to hedge its debt to Exim Bank, enabling it to lower the interest rate on the loan to 0.88% in euro from 2% in US dollars.
+However, in July, the government signed an agreement to hedge its debt to Exim Bank, enabling it to lower the interest rate on the loan to 0.88% in euros from 2% in US dollars.
 It repaid the instalment later the same month.

-Pre-pandemic, following warnings from international financial institutions over the size of the debt compared to Montenegro’s tiny economy, the government had reined in expenditures, but was forced to hike spending again in 2020.
+Pre-pandemic, following warnings from international financial institutions (IFIs) over the size of the debt compared to Montenegro’s tiny economy, the government had reined in expenditures, but was forced to hike spending again in 2020.
 In the first half of this year, spending was down compared to 2020, and Montenegro reported its biggest budget surplus ever in July.

 Tajikistan

-Back in 2011, when Tajikistan was unable to pay back a debt to China, Dushanbe agreed to hand over 1,158 square kilometres of disputed land in the Central Asian country (amounting to 0.7% of its territory) in exchange for a debt write off.
+Back in 2011, when Tajikistan was unable to pay back a debt to China, Dushanbe agreed to hand over 1,158 square kilometres of disputed land in the Central Asian country (amounting to 0.7% of its territory) in exchange for a debt write-off.
 As Chinese state-controlled banks embarked on a lending spree for BRI projects, this agreement fuelled concerns over the potential for China to use its position as a creditor to potentially take land and assets from distressed borrowers.

 As of October 2020, Tajikistan, the poorest country in Emerging Europe, had external debt of $3.2bn, after it increased by $238mn during the year, according to an analysis by the Central Asian Bureau for Analytical Reporting (CABAR.asia).
 External indebtedness has risen steadily since 2014, from 23% of GDP to 40% of GDP.
 Tajikistan’s single largest creditor since 2008 is the Export-Import Bank of China (Eximbank).

-The country’s second largest debt is its September 2017 debut Eurobond, issued partly to fund construction of the massive Rogun dam.
+The country’s second-largest debt is its September 2017 debut Eurobond, issued partly to fund construction of the massive Rogun dam.
 London-based political risk analyst and writer Maximilian Hess called the bond a “cautionary tale” in a comment for Eurasianet and bne IntelliNews wrote an article questioning the government’s ability to service the debt shortly after it was issued.
-With the March 2020 selloff as the coronavirus started to spread around the world, the bond collapsed to as low as 60 cents on the dollar, and made only a modest recovery.
+With the March 2020 sell-off as the coronavirus started to spread around the world, the bond collapsed to as low as 60 cents on the dollar, and made only a modest recovery.

 In 2020, Tajikistan was one of the low-income countries allowed by finance ministers and heads of the central banks of the G20 countries to temporarily suspend debt servicing during the pandemic.
 The government signed a memorandum with the Paris Club on September 3, 2020, under which it suspended payments on debt obligations to Chinese Eximbank as well as the Kuwait Fund for Arab Economic Development and German development bank KfW.